Anti-Trump protests complicate start of his presidency | Taiwan News

-WASHINGTON (AP) — Scrappy as ever, Donald Trump on Monday dismissed polls showing low approval ratings as "fake news."
+WASHINGTON (AP) — Scrappy as ever, Donald Trump dismisses polls showing low approval ratings as "fake news."
 But whatever his opinion, active opposition to his go-it-alone presidency appears to be widening.

 The Trump name alone is enough to spark outrage.
 There are plans for a mass "mooning" of Trump Tower in Chicago.
 Boycotts are underway of companies that sell Ivanka Trump's clothing line or advertise on NBC's "Celebrity Apprentice," where Trump has remained an executive producer.